WARNING, there are some references to sex in this chapter. However, they are part of the story and are not graphic by any means.

 "Seems like Bill and Fleur have started to enjoy themselves a bit more," she observed.

 Harry turned to look their way.
 "You're right.
-Fleur looks a lot happier than earlier when Bill was threatening to stun people who kept trying to impress her."
+Fleur looks a lot happier now that Bill isn't threatening to stun people who keep trying to impress her."

 Ginny laughed, "True."
 She spotted Luna coming over to her.
 "Hey Luna, is it time to cut the cake?"